-Comments.
 The arguments given above are a translation of those of Brouwer to our standard situation.
 In later papers Brouwer became more explicit in his description/construction of the continuum; I recommend the notes in [3] as a road map through the papers that deal with intuitionistic set theory.
 It appears that our translation remains valid under the new definitions.

-One can also interpret Brouwer's arguments as an other proof of Cantor's theorem from [5, §19] that closed subsets of the unit interval either are countable or have the same cardinality as the unit interval itself.
-The direction is different: Cantor maps every uncountable closed set onto the unit interval and Brouwer maps the interval into the uncountable closed set.
+One can also interpret Brouwer's arguments as another proof of Cantor's theorem from [5, § 19] that closed subsets of the unit interval either are countable or have the same cardinality as the unit interval itself.
+If one does not worry about definability issues then every closed subset of the continuum can occur as an M: simply take M_1 to be a countable dense subset of M, consider it constructible and obtain M from it as its closure.
+In case M is uncountable Brouwer's procedure yields an injective map from the unit interval into M. This is different from Cantor's proof, which produced a surjection from M onto the unit interval.

-Also, the statement about Cantor's second number class was not a complete figment of my imagination: it is number XIII in a list of propositions "to be defended together with the thesis".
-It reads "De tweede getalklasse van Cantor bestaat niet" (The second number class of Cantor does not exist).
+Also, the statement about Cantor's second number class was not a complete figment of my imagination: one can find it in [1] as number XIII in a list of propositions "to be defended together with the thesis".
+It reads "De tweede getalklasse van CANTOR bestaat niet" (the second number class of CANTOR does not exist).

-I would like to thank Teun Koetsier and Jan van Mill for comments on earlier versions of this note; these led to noticable improvements.
+I would like to thank, in chronological order, Teun Koetsier, Jan van Mill, and Jan Willem Klop for comments on earlier versions of this note; these led to noticeable improvements.

-I end with a caveat: on the 2nd of September 2016, at a meeting devoted to the transfer of the Brouwer archive to the Noord-Holland Archief, J. Korevaar related an anecdote about Brouwer.
+I end with a caveat: on the 2nd of September 2016, at a meeting on the occasion of the transfer of the Brouwer archive to the Noord-Holland Archief, J. Korevaar related an anecdote about Brouwer, see [10].
 At one of the monthly meetings of the Dutch Mathematical Society in the 1950s some mathematicians were explaining to each other what Brouwer had meant in some paper.
 Unnoticed by everyone Brouwer had entered the room and after a while he ran to the board exclaiming:

-"You have all misunderstood me!"
+"You have all misunderstood!"